micmejia/bible-dump/NKJV/Exodus/Exod 24.md

 Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel,

 ###### 10
 and they saw the God of Israel.
-And _there was_ under His feet as it were a paved work of sapphire stone, and it was like the very[^b] heavens in _its_ clarity.
+And _there was_ under His feet as it were a paved work of sapphire stone, and it was like the very heavens in _its_ clarity.

 ###### 11
-But on the nobles of the children of Israel He did not [^c]lay His hand.
+But on the nobles of the children of Israel He did not lay His hand.
 So they saw God, and they ate and drank.

 ###### 12
 Then the Lord said to Moses, "Come up to Me on the mountain and be there; and I will give you tablets of stone, and the law and commandments which I have written, that you may teach them."